How to Choose Exterior Paint for Your Home

 6 Steps to Confidently Choosing Exterior House Paint

 The paint that you have on the outside of your home is starting to blister, peel or fade.
-Guess it’s that time of year again?
-Time to paint the exterior of your home.
+Then it’s time to paint the exterior of your home.

 1. Your Climate